TalaoDAO/wallet-interaction/README.md

 ## Collecting a verifiable credential

+Wallet <-> Issuer(server)  : A Verifiafiable credential is issued by an issuer and stored by the wallet.

 Spruce Credible build

 When the user wants to collect VCs, it is very likely that he will access this service after a first authentication.
 This wallet protocol does not automatically integrate this first authentication.
 The user must either authenticate with a pre-existing means of authentication (login/password, openID Connect flow, ...) or possibly use a VC already collected to introduce himself.
 This process will be used for most of the VCs to be collected such as the identity card, a professional certificate, an electronic bank card, a membership card,….
 However, there are special cases where the sender collects information in an anonymous session just before issuing a VC.
 This is the case of a proof of email, a proof of phone, ....